Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/114-browsers-full-potential.page.md

 ---
-tags: ["Toilet Paper", "Web-Extensions", "TypeScript", "JavaScript", "Web Development"]
+tags: ["Web-Extensions", "TypeScript", "JavaScript", "Web Development", "Toilet Paper"]
 title: "Using the Browser’s Full Potential"
 description: >
     Everyone knows how to use a browser to perform certain tasks.